bebound/bebound.github.io/content/posts/program-crash-caused-by-cpu-instruction.md

 By compare the host server's CPU instruction.
 The crashed ones lack of `avx2` instruction. `avx2` is added after the Intel Fourth generation core (Haswell).
 The develop server is using sixth generation CPU, and some platform server is too to support this instruction.
 By adding a parameter to enforce the script scheduling on new server, the crash disappears.

-PS: Running faiss code `index.add(xx)` will not trigger the crash, but calling `faiss.seach(xx)` does.
+PS: Running faiss code `index.add(xx)` will not trigger the crash, but calling `faiss.search(xx)` does.
 When I trying to locate the code which cause the crash, the `faiss` package was imported correctly and the index is built normally.
 This mislead me to believe that faiss code is working.